intel-lab-lkp/linux/Documentation/admin-guide/bcache.rst

   Size of buckets

 cache_replacement_policy
-  One of either lru, fifo or random.
+  One of either lru, fifo, random or clock.

 discard
   Boolean; if on a discard/TRIM will be issued to each bucket before it is